ianramzy/decentralized-video-chat/README.md

 cd decentralized-video-chat
 ```

+#### Set up credentials

+- Rename .env.template to .env
+- Sign up for free twilio account https://www.twilio.com/login
+- Get your Account SID and Auth Token from the Twillio console
+- Fill in your credentials in the .env file

-- Install dependencies
+#### Install dependencies

 ```
 npm install
 ```

-- Start the server
+#### Start the server

 ```
 npm start